azurecitadel/azurecitadel/content/arc/servers/190-access_vms.md

 ---
-title: On prem VM access and code tunnels
+title: Access your on prem VMs
 description: "Check you can access your Windows and Linux on prem virtual machines.
-Test out code tunnels."
+Plus additional info for Cloud Shell and Code Tunnels."
-slug: on_prem_vms
+slug: access_vms
 layout: single
 draft: false
 menu:
   side:
     parent: arc-servers
-    identifier: arc-servers-on_prem_vms
+    identifier: arc-servers-access_vms
 series:
  - arc-servers
-weight: 129
+weight: 190
 ---

 ## Introduction

 Before we start onboarding the on prem VMs, let's make sure you can access them successfully.
+This page also has some additional info for using Cloud Shell and Code Tunnels for those of you who are not comfortable editing files on Linux using native editors such as vi or nano.

 {{< flash >}}
 This page only applies to Azure Arc partner hacks.
-If you are on a partner hack then you have been provided with three linux servers and three Windows servers.
+If you are on a partner hack then you have been provided with three Linux servers and three Windows servers.
 Check that your team has access to the server names plus the provided admin username and password.

-Not sure where to find the info?
-Ask your proctor!
+**Whoever successfully accesses the VMs will be considered the customer's on prem admin team for the next few onboarding labs.** If someone has been driving the creation of the target landing zone then this is an opportunity for someone else to take the wheel.
 {{< /flash >}}

 If you are just running through the materials yourself then you will need some servers to onboard.
 The recommendation is to use a demo cluster on prem, e.g. linux and windows guests running on VMware vSphere or Hyper-V. Or provision VMs in GCP or AWS.